twbs/bootstrap/docs/components/buttons.md

 ## Outline buttons

 In need of a button, but not the hefty background colors they bring?
-Replace the default modifier classes with the `.btn-*-outline` ones to remove all background images and colors on any button.
+Replace the default modifier classes with the `.btn-outline-*` ones to remove all background images and colors on any button.

 {% example html %}
 <button type="button" class="btn btn-outline-primary">Primary</button>